-Thermistors are made up of metallic oxides, binders and stabilizers, pressed into wafers and then cut to chip size, left in disc form, or made into another shape.
-The precise ratio of the composite materials governs their resistance/temperature “curve.”
-Manufacturers typically control this ratio with great accuracy, since it determines how the thermistor will function.Learn more about Thermistors
+The relationship between a thermistor's temperature and its resistance is highly dependent upon the materials from which it is composed.
+Thermistor manufacturers typically determine this property with a high degree of accuracy - as this is the primary characteristic of interest to thermistor buyers.Thermistors are made up of metallic oxides, binders, and stabilizers pressed into wafers and then cut to chip size, left in disc form, or made into another shape.
+The precise ratio of the composite materials governs their resistance/temperature "curve".
+Manufacturers typically control this ratio with great accuracy, as it determines how the thermistor will function.

 Thermistors are composed of materials with known resistance.
-As the temperature increases, an NTC thermistor’s resistance will increase in a non-linear fashion, following a particular “curve.”
+As the temperature increases, an NTC Thermistor’s resistance will increase in a non-linear fashion, following a particular “curve.”
 The shape of this resistance vs. temperature curve is determined by the properties of the materials that make up the thermistor.

 Thermistors are available with a variety of base resistances and resistance vs. temperature curves.
 Low-temperature applications (-55 to approx. 70°C) generally use lower resistance thermistors 2252 to 10,000Ω).
 Higher temperature applications generally use higher resistance thermistors (above 10,000Ω).
 Some materials provide better stability than others.
 Resistances are normally specified at 25°C (77°F).
 Thermistors are accurate to approximately ± 0.2°C within their specified temperature range.
 They’re generally durable, long-lasting, and inexpensive.

 Thermistors with epoxy coatings are available for use at lower temperatures [typically -50 to 150°C (-58 to 316°F)]; thermistors are also available with glass coatings for use at higher temperatures [typically -50 to 300°C (-58 to 572°F)].
-These coatings protect the thermistor and its connecting wires from humidity, corrosion and mechanical stress.
+These coatings protect the thermistor and its connecting wires from humidity, corrosion, and mechanical stress.

 Available Thermistor Configurations

 Thermistors are available in several common configurations.
-The three most frequently employed are the hermetically sealed flexible thermistor (HSTH series), the bolt-on/washer type and the self-adhesive surface-mount style.HSTH Thermistors are completely sealed within PFA (plastic polymer) jackets to protect the sensing element from moisture and corrosion.
+The three most frequently employed are the hermetically sealed flexible thermistor (HSTH series), the bolt-on/washer type, and the self-adhesive surface-mount style.HSTH Thermistors are completely sealed within PFA (plastic polymer) jackets to protect the sensing element from moisture and corrosion.
 They can be used to measure the temperature of an array of liquids ranging from oils and industrial chemicals to foods.

 Surface-mounted thermistors come with adhesive exteriors that can easily be stuck in place on flat or curved surfaces.
 They can be removed and re-applied and have several commercial and industrial applications.